Korokke aka Japanese Potato Croquettes. Crispy potato cakes coated in panko crumbs deep fried in hot oil. These Japanese croquettes are vegetarian.

 Ingredients

-- 2 cups avocado oil (or sub with any neutral tasting oil)
+- 2 cups vegetable oil or any neutral oil

 Potato Mixture